FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/README.md

 * our model still overfits the training data, also the accuracy of the validation is not acceptable, so we are moving to our next approach to compare the results.

 4. **One-vs-all approach**:
-*   This approach splits the multi-class classification dataset into multiple binary classification datasets and fit a binary classification model on each.
+*   This approach splits the multi-class classification into multiple binary classifications, and fits a binary classification model on each.

-*   Each model predicts a class membership probability or a probability-like score.
-The argmax of these scores (class index with the largest score) is then used to predict a class.
+*   Each model predicts a class membership probability - probability score.
+The argmax of these scores (class index with the largest score) is then used to predict the class.

-*   This approach is fairly reasonable when the total number of classes is small, but becomes inefficient as the number of classes rises.
+*   This approach is fairly reasonable when the total number of classes is small, but becomes inefficient as the number of classes increases.

   [one_vs_all_notebook](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/notebooks/one_vs_all.ipynb)

  ![alt text](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(22).png)
-*  the model accuracy was not satisfying, part of that was related to the imbalanced count of data for one brand vs the rest of brands in a binary model, so in the next approach we try to balance data for each binary model and use transfer learning to higher the accuracy of each binary model.
+*  As seen, the accuracy of the model is not good enough; this is partially because of the imbalanced count of data for one brand vs. the rest of brands in the binary model.
+Thus, in the next step, we balance the data for each binary model, and use transfer learning to train each binary model.

 4. **Combination of One-vs-all and Transfer learning**

   [final_capstone_notebook](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/notebooks/one_vs_all_transfer_learning.ipynb)

-* Model accuracy for Chanel brand binary prediction
+* Model accuracy for Chanel brand binary classification

   ![Channel](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(9).png)

-* Model accuracy for Dolce & Gabbana brand binary prediction
+* Model accuracy for Dolce & Gabbana brand binary classification

   ![Dolce & Gabbana](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(10).png)
-* Model accuracy for Prada brand binary prediction
+* Model accuracy for Prada brand binary classification

   ![Prada](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(11).png)

-* Model accuracy for Saint Laurent brand binary prediction
+* Model accuracy for Saint Laurent brand binary classification

   ![Saint Laurent](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(12).png)
-* Model accuracy for Gucci brand binary prediction
+* Model accuracy for Gucci brand binary classification

   ![Gucci](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/download%20(13).png)

 5. **Neural network regression model**
-*   For predicting price
+*   For price prediction,

   [regression_classifier_notebook](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/notebooks/regression_classifier.ipynb)

 6. **Combination of regression and classification models**
-*   For predicting brand mane and price
+*   For both brand name and price prediction

 # **CONCLUSION**
-After exploring many different models and approaches and comparing the results, the best result goes to the **Combination of One-vs-all and Transfer learning**.
+After exploring all different models and comparing the results, the best results are obtained from **Combination of One-vs-all and Transfer learning** model.

 ![alt text](https://github.com/FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/blob/master/images/(1307).png)